ividang/AI_FinalProject/README.md

 Our dataset contains 1600 images which are downloaded from Google and extracted from Youtube videos
 of completely different babies, in different cribs, camera settings and light settings.
-Also, this number includes some baby doll images which will be taken manually
+Also, this number includes some baby doll images which were taken manually by our team member

 ## Methodology

-We applied AlexNet architecture which is a famous model of convolutional neural network for images classification,
+We applied AlexNet architecture which is a famous model of convolutional neural network for images classification.
-The project is built on Jupyter Notebook with the use of Keras and Tensorflow libraries
+The project was built on Jupyter Notebook with the use of Keras library

 ## Some images of the result